Azure/modern-web-app-pattern-dotnet/isolated-deployment.md

 ## Steps to deploy the reference implementation

 For users familiar with the deployment process, you can use the following list of the deployments commands as a quick reference.
-The commands assume you have logged into Azure through the Azure CLI and Azure Developer CLI and have selected a suitable subscription:
+The commands assume you have selected a suitable subscription and have logged into both the Azure Developer CLI and a pwsh AzContext:

 ```shell
 git clone https://github.com/Azure/modern-web-app-pattern-dotnet.git